molinsp/smash-cmu/Simulations/CoverageAndBridgeScenes/readme.txt

     Moving the locations of the laptop and the people on the scene can also be useful to check different behaviours.

-- NOTES

- * This simulation relies on external .lua files which are present in this folder, the same one where the main scene file is.
-However, V-Rep needs to find these .lua files, and will only look in the current folder or its internal folders.
-These external .lua files will only be loaded correctly in one of two cases:
-   > The simulation is started by double-clicking on the .ttt file, having this extension associated with V-Rep (in Windows), or
-   > The .lua files are copied over to the main folder of V-Rep, or to its \lua subfolder.